-Junior National Young Leaders Alumni Conference students will spend a day in Salem, MA to learn about the Salem Maritime Historic Seaports and the Witch Hysteria of 1692.
-They will examine how the Salem Witch Trials and the overseas trade through Salem’s port relate to tolerance, and will work to identify evidence of different forms of intolerance that took place during the Salem Witch Trials.
-Students will learn the definition of integrity and be able to determine which historical figures possessed this trait.
+At JrNYLC Alumni, you will spend a day in Salem, MA to learn about the Salem Maritime Historic Site and the Witch Hysteria of 1692.
+You'll examine how the Salem Witch Trials and the overseas trade through Salem’s port related to tolerance, working to identify evidence of different forms of intolerance that took place during the Salem Witch Trials.
+You'll also learn the definition of integrity and be able to determine which historical figures possessed this trait.

-History will come to life as students follow in the footsteps of the founding fathers by walking along the Freedom Trail and visiting the Old North Church, Paul Revere’s House, and Copp’s Hill Burying Ground.
+History will come to life as you follow in the footsteps of the Founding Fathers along the Freedom Trail and visit the Old North Church, Paul Revere’s House, and Copp’s Hill Burying Ground.
 Each stop along the Trail highlights the courage and leadership that led to the birth of our great nation.

 *A note on the spelling of the plantation’s name: Spelling was not standardized in the 17th century, and words could be spelled in a variety of ways providing they sounded appropriate when spoken.
-In the case of this colony, the name appeared in the records and other sources variably as Plimoth, Plimouth, Plymoth, Plymouth, Plimmoth and even Plimmouth.
-When the museum opened in 1947, “Plimoth,” the spelling most often used by Bradford in his history of the colony, was chosen.
+In the case of this colony, the name appeared in its records and other sources variably as Plimoth, Plimouth, Plymoth, Plymouth, Plimmoth, and even Plimmouth.
+When the museum opened in 1947, they chose the name “Plimoth,” due to it being the spelling most often used by William Bradford in his manuscript of the colony's history.